At KCB

 To start a PhD of Arts at KCB, you must go through a selection procedure that consists of three rounds:

-1. For a first artistic screening (next deadline in 2025: 17 March 2025), the following documents must be submitted: relevant personal information (e.g., diploma...), a list of important concerts, recordings and music awards, and two to three publicly available audio files demonstrating your artistic quality (e.g. YouTube...).
+1. For a first artistic screening (next deadline in 2025: 18 November 2026), the following documents must be submitted: relevant personal information (e.g., diploma...), a list of important concerts, recordings and music awards, and two to three publicly available audio files demonstrating your artistic quality (e.g. YouTube...).
 Composers should also submit two to three compositions (scores and, if available, recordings).
+The result of the artistic screening will be communicated before 19 December 2026.

 2. Following a positive advice, the candidate will have to submit a fully worked-out research proposal (including state-of-the-art, methodology, planning, output, integration in KCB).
-The deadline for this is 1 September of the running year.
+The deadline for this is 28 February 2027.

-3. If the jury selects the candidate on the basis of their research proposal, they must give a live presentation to a jury in early December of the same year.
+3. If the jury selects the candidate on the basis of their research proposal, they must give a live presentation to a jury in April 2027.
 This presentation consists of an oral presentation of your research proposal as well as the (live) performance of music related to the subject of your research, followed by an interview with the jury.
 Exceptions or alternatives (e.g., in the case of composers) can be discussed.

 Admission to a doctorate in the Arts does not mean that this doctorate will also be funded by KCB.
 Trobador, the KCB research committee, advices every year in June which doctoral projects will be funded for a 50% mandate as a research assistant with a term of two times two years.
 These mandates then start the following October.